wp-plugins/wp-jquery-lightbox/readme.txt

 Warren Krewenki [ported Lightbox over to jQuery](http://warren.mesozen.com/jquery-lightbox/) and this plugin is mostly a wrapper to his work.
 It provides an admin panel for configuration, (optional) auto-boxing of your image links and support for WordPress galleries, *including* [media library](http://codex.wordpress.org/Media_Library_SubPanel) titles and captions.

-Navigate the images with your keyboard: Arrows, P(revious)/N(ext) and X/C/ESC for close.
+You can navigate the images with your keyboard: Arrows, P(revious)/N(ext) and X/C/ESC for close.

 See the plugin in action here: [http://game.hgo.se/blog/motion-capture/](http://game.hgo.se/blog/motion-capture/)